Tre5et/mcdl/README.md

 ## License

-This mod is available under the GNU GPLv3 license.
-Feel free to redistribute, modify and incorporate it in your own open-source projects.
+This library is available under the GNU LGPLv3 license.
+Feel free to redistribute, modify and incorporate it in your own open or partially closed source projects.

 ## Support Me